ZooRoyal/coding-standard-source/README.md

 # Extend the Coding Standard

-If you want to extend the Coding-Standard with your own tools there are two tutorials available:
+If you want to extend the ZooRoyal Coding Standard with your own tools there are two tutorials available:

 * [How to add a new static code analysis tool](doc/howto/HowToAddANewTool.md)